pncnmnp/search-engine/README.md

 # search-engine
 A basic search engine which performs crawling, indexing, retrival, ranking and error detection.
 Uses flask for hosting and scrapy for crawling.

-This project is primarily in Python.
-It mentions 'Julia' in github code % as I have used .jl extension as an output file for scrapy.

 ## How to run:
 To install scrapy and flask use: